List of heritage-listed buildings in Melbourne

-This is a non-exhaustive list of buildings in Melbourne, Victoria, Australia and surrounding suburbs listed on the Victorian Heritage Register.
-This the highest level of protection afforded to a building in the state of Victoria.
+This is a non-exhaustive list of buildings in Melbourne, Victoria, Australia and surrounding suburbs added to the Victorian Heritage Register.
+The Victorian Heritage Register the highest level of protection afforded to a building by the Government of Victoria.
 A far greater number of buildings and precincts are covered by Heritage Overlays in local government planning schemes, though these may not have the same level of protection.

+The list is categorised by the purpose or use of the building.

+The list contains buildings only.
+Other sites that have been added to the Victorian Heritage Register that do not contain buildings are not included on this list.